 Early identification is beginning to take place in all classes.

-Nursery Staff are highlighting children that may require further support when they begin Reception and so staff will be able to support these children well.
+Nursery Staff are highlighting children that may require further support when they begin Reception and so staff are to prepare to support these children well.

 What is going less well and needs to be improved?